brainstormforce/wp-spectra/readme.txt

 == Credits ==

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.
-Additionally, we incorporate [dnd kit](https://github.com/clauderic/dnd-kit) licensed under the MIT License.
+Additionally, we incorporate [FontAwesome v6](https://fontawesome.com/license/free) under the CC BY 4.0 License, and [dnd kit](https://github.com/clauderic/dnd-kit) licensed under the MIT License.

 == Changelog ==